 But not many know about the Black Canyon of the Gunnison, a hidden treasure about 1 hour and 20 minutes south of Grand Junction.

 The Black Canyon of the Gunnison is breathtaking, but the crowds are much thinner than in many popular destinations in Colorado.
 Although it doesn’t have hundreds of miles of scenic hiking trails, the jaw-dropping views of the deep canyon make for it.

 GOOD TO KNOW: The Black Canyon of the Gunnison is not close to any other popular place in Colorado.
 If you visit it on a weekday, you might even have the whole place to yourself, especially if you come here in the afternoon.

 Like Grand Canyon, this park has North and South Rims, with many overlooks and shorter hikes, and East Portal that takes you down to the river.

 PRO TIP: If you want to visit several national parks in Colorado, get America the Beautiful Pass.
 The pass costs $80, while the entrance to most national parks is $45.
-It allows you to visit all parts of the U.S. National Parks System.
+It allows you to visit many national and state parks in the U.S. National Parks System.

 Where to stay: Mountain Lodge at Telluride

 Where to eat: La Cocina De Luz

 Telluride is my favorite place in Colorado, and I can’t recommend it enough for your 5-day Colorado road trip itinerary